What is cloud migration?

 Public clouds make it easier to help protect your data and applications by providing built-in security at the platform level, as well as a variety of specialised security tools.
 In many cases, security patching is done automatically by the cloud provider.

-For highly regulated industries such as finance, healthcare and government, some cloud platforms have specialised offerings to meet compliance requirements more easily.
+For highly regulated industries like finance, healthcare and government, some cloud platforms have specialised offerings to meet compliance requirements more easily.

 Backup, recovery and failover